Search Filters

 Factors Associated with Knee Extension Strength Symmetry Following Anterior Cruciate Ligament Reconstruction with Quadriceps Tendon Autograft

-Justin James Greiner, MD, UNITED STATES Nicholas P Drain, MD, UNITED STATES Joshua C Setliff, BA, UNITED STATES Romano Sebastiani, BS, UNITED STATES Zachary J Herman, MD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES Bryson P. Lesniak, MD, UNITED STATES Jonathan D Hughes, MD, UNITED STATES
+Justin James Greiner, MD, UNITED STATES Nicholas P Drain, MD, UNITED STATES Joshua C Setliff, BA, UNITED STATES Romano Sebastiani, BS, UNITED STATES Zachary J Herman, MD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES Bryson P. Lesniak, MD, UNITED STATES Jonathan D Hughes, MD, PhD, UNITED STATES

 University of Pittsburgh Medical Center, Pittsburgh, Pennsylvania, UNITED STATES